Kurt Hoelzl

 Semi-Dried Fish in Thailand

-In Thailand, both sea and freshwater fish are dried to increase their shelf life for later consumption by humans.
-Before the advent of refrigeration, the primary method for preventing spoilage was to salt the fish and then leave it in…
+In Thailand, both sea and freshwater fish are dried to increase their shelf life for later human consumption.
+Before the advent of refrigeration, the primary method for preventing spoilage was to salt the fish and then leave it in the…

 Using Honey Locust Pods as Food

-The Honey locust tree, also known as Thorny locust, derives its genus name (Gleditsia) from a former director of the Botanical Garden in Berlin.
-Its species name (G. triacanthos) means ‘Three thorns’, which refers to the typical arrangement of its…
+The Honey locust tree, also known as the Thorny locust, derives its genus name (Gleditsia) from a former director of the Botanical Garden in Berlin.
+Its species name (G. triacanthos) means ‘Three thorns’, which refers to the typical arrangement of…

 Description of a speargun for freshwater fishing